tyohan/bandung-map-dataset/README.md

 Boundries data for kelurahan and kecamatan was convert from https://www.arcgis.com/home/item.html?id=c1ab41ccdb464059a77f3ecd674e9d5d

 If you have any Bandung GIS data please convert it to GEOJSON, fork this repo and pull request.

+Note: This data is not accurate.
+Not update with the latest.
+Please use this just as reference not for production.